ajoelp/mock-json-server/README.md

 Create a mock server using a json file.

+##Installation

+To install you need to have NodeJS and NPM installed on your system [https://nodejs.org/en/](https://nodejs.org/en/) Install the mock-json-server package by running `npm install -g mock-json-server`

+**Thats it!**

 ## Example

 To run the server run: `mock-json-server data.json` This starts a server on http://localhost:8000/